geniushkg/github-oauth/README.md

 **Sample initialization :**

-        // Github ID and secret are generated in github.com profile loginButton.setOnClickListener(new View.OnClickListener() {
+        // Github ID and secret are generated in github.com profile
+		// package name is your packagename
+		// next activity is your activity with full name including package
+		// you can use debug(true) for logcat , use TAG = "github-oauth"

+		loginButton.setOnClickListener(new View.OnClickListener() {

             @Override
             public void onClick(View v) {
                  GithubOauth
                         .Builder()
                         .withClientId(GITHUB_ID)
                         .withClientSecret(GITHUB_SECRET)
                         .withContext(context)
-                        .nextActivity(UserActivity.class)
+                        .packageName("com.hardikgoswami.github_oauth_lib")
+                        .nextActivity("com.hardikgoswami.github_oauth_lib.UserActivity")
+                        .debug(true)
                          .execute();
             }
         });

-**Note : ** Callback url can as per your requirement or make it http://localhost will registering new Oauth application.
+**Note :** Callback url can as per your requirement or make it http://localhost will registering new Oauth application.

 Execute will launch a new activity with webview and user token will be stored in shared prerence